 He is one of only two referees to be appointed to referee two consecutive Heineken Cup finals.
 He has since done a third final, this as well as two Amlin finals makes a total of five European Finals making him the most capped referee in European competition.

-In 2011 he was made a member of the Gorsedd of Bards.
-Nigel Owens was raised in the small village of Mynyddcerrig, Carmarthenshire, Wales.
-He is a fluent Welsh speaker.
-His autobiography, Hanner Amser (Half Time), was published in Welsh in 2008, then in English in 2009.
+In 2011, he was made a member of the Gorsedd of Bards.
+Nigel Owens was raised in the small village of Mynyddcerrig, Carmarthenshire, Wales and is a fluent Welsh speaker.
+His autobiography, Hanner Amser (Half Time), was published in Welsh in 2008, then English in 2009.

 He was a patron of the LGBT Centre of Excellence Wales, until its disbandment in late 2012, but he is still that of the Wooden Spoon Society rugby charity.
-In 2013 Owens became a patron of Bullies Out charity in Wales.
+In 2013, he became a patron of Bullies Out charity in Wales.